AgileRL/AgileRL/tools/memory_profiling/fixtures/pending/README.md

-**Also worth doing, and it needs no GPU.** The residual fit's shape is re-derivable offline from stored measurements via `python -m agilerl.memory.profiling.refit`: drop the collinear basis term, add a curvature term (interaction or quadratic in tokens), and put interior points in the fit set while keeping a genuine held-out set.
+**Also worth doing, and it needs no GPU.** The residual fit's shape is re-derivable offline from stored measurements via `python -m tools.memory_profiling.refit`: drop the collinear basis term, add a curvature term (interaction or quadratic in tokens), and put interior points in the fit set while keeping a genuine held-out set.
 Judge any change by leave-one-model-out, not by the fitted residual — pooled coefficients already